• Recipes

 You can't go wrong with a pasta salad and this pasta salad with chorizo & roasted red peppers is no exception!
 It's one of my favourites along with this Summer Orzo Salad With Lemon & Feta.

 One of the best things about a pasta salad is its versatility.
 You can easily incorporate whatever ingredients you have in your fridge or cupboard.
+My healthy tuna pasta salad without mayo is a great example of this.
 They are perfect for various occasions, be it a summer BBQ, potluck dinner, or a quick and satisfying weekday lunch or dinner.

 They are also a great make-ahead dish!
 Allowing the pasta salad to rest in the fridge overnight gives the flavours time to infuse together and really let the delicious juices of the chorizo soak into the pasta.

 Made with only 9 ingredients, the bold flavour of the chorizo (Love chorizo?
-Try this creamy prawn & chorizo pasta too!) perfectly complements the sweet roasted red onions and peppers, all tossed together in a tangy vinaigrette dressing!
+Try this creamy prawn & chorizo pasta & chorizo macaroni cheese too!) perfectly complements the sweet roasted red onions and peppers, all tossed together in a tangy vinaigrette dressing!

 My version is also dairy free provided the chorizo you are using doesn't contain milk. ( you will need to check the packaging as some of them sneak milk in there!)